mt-caret/fox/README.md

 # Fox - Functional OCaml + XLA

-Fox is an OCaml library for automatic differentiation and numerical computing, based on Jax.
-It provides a flexible and efficient framework for computing derivatives and performing numerical operations on tensors.
+Fox is an OCaml library for automatic differentiation and numerical computing, inspired heavily by Jax.
+It provides a flexible framework for automatically differentiating and XLA-jit-compiling tensor-based computations.

 Please note that this library is still under active development and lacks many features.